 - Interested in becoming a doula?
-Sign up for this three day training to start the process in your doula journey!
+Sign up for this two day training to start the process in your doula journey!
 Contact us for more information.

 Upcoming Doula Training Dates

 August 11-12, 2017 from 9am-6pm in Tomball, Texas

 Training consists of all the basics to get started in doula work from what the doula role is, how to work with other providers, how to start your business, what to do in your meetings with your clients, comfort measures and positioning techniques and so much more!
 Snacks and drinks are provided during the three day training.